ashcoding/relay-me-android-studio-project/README.md

 # README #

-This project will include all the modules needed to compile Relay ME for Android.
+This repo contains all the code needed to for the Android app [Relay ME](https://play.google.com/store/apps/details?id=com.tinywebgears.relayme).

 # Quickstart #